anishmo99/Daily-Interview-Pro/README.md

 # Daily Interview Questions recieved through mail from Daily Interview PRO

 Visit <a href="https://github.com/anishmo99/DailyInterviewPro/blob/master/index.md">Solutions</a> for a better glance.
-These are my solutions.
-Both Complements and Critism are accepted.
+These are my solutions, both Complements and Critism are accepted.